 No, but it helps.

 This is true of almost every country.
 Scoring as high as possible opens up more options.
-Possibly even the chance of scholarships and obtaining free-rides to med school too.
+Possibly even the chance of scholarships and obtaining free rides.

-Where having straight A’s helps is when you’re coming fresh out of high-school or college.
-At this point you have little life experience to help put together an outstanding application.
-Or much in career experience.
+Where having straight A’s helps is when you’re coming fresh out of high school or college.
+At this point, you don’t have enough life experience to flesh out application sections focused on activities and extracurriculars.
+Or career experience.

 But if you’re in one of the following positions, straight A’s aren’t entirely necessary: